xsk07/LTLpSeparator/README.md

 - Conversion of LTLpf formulas containing unary temporal operators into an equivalent form of the US temporal logic;
 - Visualization of the formulae as trees;
-- Separation of LTLpf formulas into a triple of pure past, pure present and pure future ones, written with the booleans and the connectives U and S, it is also possible to view the elimination rules of the Separation Theorem applied by the algorithm, and to generate the respective triple of automatas;
+- Separation of LTLpf formulas into a triple of pure past, pure present and pure future ones, written with the booleans and the connectives U and S, it is also possible to view the elimination rules of the Separation Theorem applied by the algorithm, and to generate the respective triple of automatons;
 - Visualization of pure formulae as DFA;